Joseph-Barnabé Saint-Sevin dit L'Abbé le Fils

-Joseph-Barnabé Saint-Sevin, dit L′Abbé le Fils (1727–1803) was a French composer and violinist.
+Joseph-Barnabé Saint-Sevin, dit L′Abbé le Fils (Agen, June 11th, 1727 – Paris, July 25th, 1803) was a French composer and violinist.
 According to Sheila Nelson, "The very important work of L'Abbé le fils...put France in advance of the rest of Europe with regard to violin technique."

-He was an important personality in the French school of violin virtuosos in the eighteenth century, a composer and, most memorably, author of a highly influential violin method, "the first substantial French violin method," of that time: Principes du Violon (1761).
-He studied with Jean-Marie Leclair.
+He was an important personality in the French school of violin virtuosos from the eighteenth century.
+He was a composer and most memorably, author of a highly influential violin method, "the first substantial French violin method," of that time: Principes du Violon (1761).
+Additionally, he studied with Jean-Marie Leclair.

 He was the son of the cellist Philippe Saint-Sevin (l′Abbé cadet) and the nephew of Pierre Saint-Sevin (l′Abbé l′ainé).